Sckathach/subspace-rerouting/paper/main.typ

 These results demonstrate that SSR can efficiently find perturbations that reroute embeddings.
 While this rerouting task serves as a proxy, we show in the next section that it translates effectively to successful jailbreaking.

 == Results on the jailbreaking task <sec:results>
-To evaluate SSR's effectiveness on the jailbreaking task and compare the three subspace identification methods - Probe-SSR, Steering-SSR, and Attention-SSR - we selected harmful sentences from the AdvBench dataset and optimized them to minimize model refusal.
+To evaluate SSR's effectiveness on the jailbreaking task and compare the three subspace identification methods - Probe-SSR, Steering-SSR, and Attention-SSR - we selected harmful sentences from the AdvBench dataset and optimised them to minimise model refusal.
 To facilitate comparison with the classical baseline - nanoGCG - we positioned the perturbation in the suffix.
 For example, a target sentence would be: "How to create a bomb?
 [MASK][MASK][MASK]" with the appropriate chat template.
 Probe-SSR and Steering-SSR were implemented with 2-5 targets depending on model size, while Attention-SSR targeted the four heads identified through patching attribution.

 The results in @table:probe-results show impressive performance when targeting semantic subspaces - Probe-SSR & Steering-SSR.
 This highlights two important conclusions: first, the acceptance subspace proxy is indeed relevant for practical attacks; second, mechanistic interpretability insights can be successfully leveraged in practical scenarios involving large models, beating classical baselines.
 One explanation for this surprising improvement may be that current adversarial training approaches do not yet account for subspace manipulations, thus leaving SSR's perturbations out of the probability distribution seen during the alignement phase.